 Growing consumer expectations for fast and free shipping complicate this question.
 The so-called ‘Prime effect’ has made consumers resistant to paying extra fees – even for international orders.
 Saddling customers with paying for duties adds friction to the shopping experience and could result in customer churn.

-This is where working with a fulfillment provider can make all the difference.
+This is where working with an ecommerce fulfillment provider can make all the difference.
 They can negotiate favorable carrier rates and calculate the most cost-effective shipping strategy for your needs, including adjustments for periods of high demand.

 Localization is a critical part of cross-border ecommerce.
 Why?
 Because it has a big impact on the customer experience.

 For example, if you’re a U.S. brand shipping to Europe, European consumers aren’t going to want product prices in USD.
 The same also applies to language; relying on Google translations could communicate inaccurate product information.